ReconVillage/2017.reconvillage.org/docs/_pages/hackathon.md

 With this HACKATHON, we strive to achieve multiple objectives at the same time.
 You and your team distil a visionary concept down to an actionable solution.
 You get a sense of achievement.
 You meet like minded people.
 Community goes bigger with your contribution.
 Everybody Wins.

 Are you game?
 Go Register now.
-[Limited number of Teams]

 <center><div markdown="0"><a href="https://goo.gl/forms/Tla8ZabPTRby1UFe2" class="btn btn--success" size="10 ">Register Your Team for Hackathon</a></div></center><br>